-Cord tissue, especially the Wharton’s Jelly portion that we cryopreserve in our Cord Tissue Bank, is considered a rich source of Mesenchymal Stem Cells (MSCs) which have the ability to regenerate themselves in addition to their potential to differentiate into various specialized cells such as bone cells, cartilage cells and fat cells among others.
+Cord tissue, specifically the Wharton’s Jelly portion that we cryopreserve in our processing laboratory, is considered a rich source of Mesenchymal Stem Cells (MSCs) which have the ability to regenerate themselves in addition to their potential to differentiate into various specialized cells such as bone cells, cartilage cells and fat cells among others.
 The mentioned cells can be used in regenerative medicine to potentially treat specific medical conditions.
-MSCs are related to lower risk of rejection and transplant complications.
+MSCs are related to a lower risk of rejection and transplant complications.

 Currently, MSCs are the subject of over 300 clinical trials with the potential to someday treat conditions such as heart disease, Alzheimer’s, arthritis, skin burns and injuries to bones and cartilage.
 It holds promise to treat various acute and degenerative diseases as well as immune-medicated diseases.

 BANK YOUR BABY'S CORD BLOOD WITH THE INDUSTRY'S BEST